Roswell Garden Club

 Be The Best You Can Be with RGC

-RGC is ready when you are—we’re open to all ages and skill levels.
+RGC is ready when you are—we are open to all ages and skill levels.
 This volunteer organization is like no other.
-Although the COVID-19 pandemic has changed how we all operate, opportunities to learn and grow as a gardener and make a positive impact on the community still abound…
+Our garden club offers you opportunities to learn and grow as a gardener and make a positive impact on the community…

-- Field trips to enjoy public and private gardens across the state will resume when safe, in the meantime enjoy e-trips with us
+• Field trips to enjoy public and private gardens across the state

-The interests and pursuits of our garden club members are diverse: garden therapy, historic preservation and markers, roadside beautification, youth programs, scholarships and more.
+The interests and pursuits of our garden club members are diverse: garden therapy, memorial markers, community & roadside beautification, youth programs, scholarships and more.

 If you love plants & nature and feel a strong connection to the community, consider attending a meeting.
 RGC fosters an appreciation for gardening, encourages conservation advocacy, and supports community beautification efforts.
 Plan now to join us; RGC is an enduring organization with a rich legacy of education and service.